wbreza/stacks-poc/README.md

 ## Running this sample

+The following script performs a standard bicep deployment using the `az cli` with 2 different flavors
+- Standard deployment using `az deployment sub create`
+- Stack deployment using `az stack sub create`

 Execute the following script `./scripts/run.sh`

 - `-n` The environment name added to create unique resources (**Required**)